The Value Of The One Page Strategic Plan

 Your Aspirational goal is the big picture.
 The purpose is the driving force behind this goal.
 The why, which inevitably shapes the how.

 For example, in the case of Microsoft, the goal was to put a computer in every house.
-The purpose may be so that every house in the world has the capacity to leverage technology in a way that improves quality of life.
+The purpose may be so that every house in the world can leverage technology in a way that improves the quality of life.

 This would ultimately drive the company to invest capital and resources into building a product that was simple enough for the average person to adopt, at a price point they can afford.

 ONE PAGE STRATEGIC PLAN: CORE VALUES & PRINCIPLES

 Values are the foundation of your business that drives purpose.
 It is important to assess the culture of your business and build on your natural strengths while understanding inherent weaknesses.